zanata/zanata-server/docs/user-guide/admin/role-assignment-rules.md

 ### Deleting rules

-1. Navigate to 'Role assignment rules' page.
+1. Navigate to the 'Role assignment rules' page.
-1. Locate the rule you wish to delete, click on `Options` menu in front of the row.
+1. Locate the rule you wish to delete, click on the `Options` menu in front of the row.
 1. Click `Delete` to remove the rule.
 <figure>
 <img alt="Role Assignment delete" src="images/role-assignment-delete.png" />